EncryptDB-Research/cryptdb-attacks/README.md

 Note: We know before hand that we only have 4 unique values but in a real attack, the attacker would stop when the unique count is not equal the total count.

+## How to get started in a regular VM

+Write here

 ## Functionalities added to cryptdb

 Fake data insertion in the wrapper lua that communicates to cryptdb.
 We created two main functions to intersect the query from the user